kaixindelele/RHER/README.md

 In addition, with the advice of experts, we investigated more than 40 paper on multi-task reinforcement learning in the past five years, and found that our zero-padding encoding also has certain promotion value in the field of multi-task reinforcement learning, especially in the field of robot manipulation tasks, dynamic objects and goal tasks.
 RHER's framework really suits the new backbone in the field of robot manipulation tasks.

 Even in the era of LLMs, the idea of self-guided exploration can also enable LLms-based methods to achieve a stable exploration.
+We're trying it out, so stay tuned!